About the University of Oxford

 - Candidates who pass this initial review then apply directly to the Oxford college they hope to attend, which makes the final decision about their candidacy.

-It is assumed that students applying to Oxford are doing so primarily in the hope of having a year of substantial academic challenges and corresponding rewards.
-Students applying to Oxford should thus ignore the instructions provided for the essay that is required for the initial, online application and should instead devote most of their essay to
+It is assumed that students applying to Oxford are doing so primarily in the hope of having a year of very substantial academic challenges and corresponding rewards.
+Students applying to Oxford should thus spend more time on the first essay question (which asks about academics and the student's goals for study abroad) and less on the second (which asks about intercultural issues).
+In the first question, applicants should be sure to cover:

 - how a year at Oxford will help them meet their academic and career goals

-- their understanding of Oxford's system of tutorial education
+- their understanding of Oxford's unique system of tutorial education

 - how they will adjust their study skills to adapt to the tutorial system and other differences in academic culture that they will encounter at Oxford